Satoshi Motoyama: Formula Nippon (1996-2008)

 Motoyama made his debut in the Formula Nippon Championship in 1996, driving for first-year team owner Aguri Suzuki and the new Funai Super Aguri team.
 He scored his first podium finish in the sixth round of the season at Sportsland Sugo, and started on the front row in the final round at Fuji Speedway before he was involved in a multi-car pileup on the first lap.
 He finished 10th in the championship in 1996 and 11th in 1997.

-For 1998, Motoyama moved to Team Le Mans.
+For 1998, Motoyama moved to Team LeMans.
 He took his first career win at the second round at Central Park Miné Circuit, and his second win in the following round at Fuji, where he also recorded his first pole position.
 He won his third race at Miné in the eighth round of the season, and clinched his first Formula Nippon championship with a second-place finish in the penultimate round at Fuji.
-Motoyama returned to Team Le Mans the following year in 1999, taking another three victories and three pole positions.
+Motoyama returned to Team LeMans the following year in 1999, taking another three victories and three pole positions.
 He went on to finish second in the championship standings to Tom Coronel.

 In 2000, Motoyama changed teams to Team Impul, driving for Kazuyoshi Hoshino as he did in the JGTC.
 Motoyama finished a distant third in the championship behind Toranosuke Takagi, taking one win, two poles, and four podiums in the final four races.
 The 2001 season started with Motoyama taking three pole positions through the first four rounds, and a victory at Miné, but two retirements and a non-scoring finish saw him trail championship leader Naoki Hattori by 22 points after four races.
 However, Motoyama took victories in three of the following four rounds, taking the championship lead as Hattori began to struggle, and eventually clinching his second Formula Nippon title with a second-place finish at Motegi.
 In 2002, the first year in which Formula Nippon went to a spec chassis, Motoyama had another fantastic season, winning five out of the ten races that season.
 Despite winning more races than any other driver that year, Motoyama would end up losing the championship by just two points to Ralph Firman.